vapor/docs/4.0/docs/queues/getting-started.md

 ### Config

-The next step is to configure the Queues in `configure.swift`.
+The next step is to configure Queues in `configure.swift`.
 We'll use the Redis library as an example:

 ```swift
 try app.queues.use(.redis(url: "redis://127.0.0.1:6379"))